War games in Edmonton

 Kayfabe is important in pro-wrestling.

-The refers to the portrayal of staged events as “real” or “true,” specifically the portrayal of competition, rivalries and relationships.
+It means verisimilitude, the the portrayal of staged events as real or true specifically the portrayal of competition, rivalries and relationships.

 Part of the fun of wrestling comes from believing what you’re seeing.
 The suspension of disbelief sets the wrestling world apart from other combat sports, and gives it much in common with popular entertainment.